We gather evidence with satellites

 In one enquiry, the request was to examine the whole of the Giza Plateau in Egypt because the client wanted to prove that there were “millions of enormous hidden proto Hebrew letters” written there.

 A further enquiry related to the client wanting to provide proof of aliens coming and going from a U.S. property.

-This article is rewritten from Air Space Evidence 2017 Newsletter
+This article was originally sourced from Air Space Evidence 2017 Newsletter